 What others teach, I also teach:

-coercion and violence destroy themselves.
+pressure and control destroy themselves.

 That is the basis.